Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

 \subsection{A. Electronic liquid crystal phases}

-Electronic liquid crystal (ELC) phases are states of correlated quantum electronic systems that spontaneously break either rotational invariance or translational invariance \citep{Kivelson1998}.
+Electronic liquid crystal (ELC) phases are states of correlated quantum electronic systems that spontaneously break either rotational or translational invariance \citep{Kivelson1998}.
 Following the symmetry-based scheme used in classical liquid crystals \citep{deGennes1993}, there are four typical ELC phases: 1, crystalline phases which break all continuous translation and rotation symmetries; 2, smectic phases, which break one translation and/or rotation symmetry, exhibiting electron liquid behavior along the remaining symmetric direction.
 3, nematic phases which break rotation symmetry while preserving translational symmetry, resulting in an anisotropic electron liquid with a preferred orientation axis, and 4, isotropic (liquid) phases, which preserve all symmetries, allowing electrons to flow uniformly in all directions.
-These ELC phases are characterized by long-range order parameters of charge, spin, orbital, and Cooper pair.
-Unlike their classical counterparts which are commonly melt by thermal fluctuations, ELC phases exhibit strong quantum mechanical effect, especially in the strongly correlation regime \citep{Kivelson1998}, therefore they can be quantum melted at low temperatures, which gives quantum phase transitions.
+These ELC phases are characterized by long-range order parameters of charge, spin, orbital, and phase coherence.
+Unlike their classical counterparts which are commonly melted by thermal fluctuations, ELC phases exhibit strong quantum mechanical effect, especially in the strongly correlation regime \citep{Kivelson1998}, therefore they can be quantum melted at low temperatures, which gives quantum phase transitions.

-Here, we focus primarily on the nematic phase of a Fermi liquid.
+Here, we focus primarily on the nematic phase of a Fermi liquid, using ELC phases as an instructive framework for organizing momentum-dependent spin textures.
 This phase is characterized by electronic uniformity combined with directional anisotropy.
 There are two main pathways to reach the nematic phase: one involves a direct transition from the isotropic electronic fluid via a Pomeranchuk instability (PI) \citep{Pomeranchuk1958}, and the other occurs through the thermal or quantum melting a smectic phase \citep{Kivelson1998}.
-In the following discussion, we concentrate on the former - the Pomeranchuk instability of Laudau Fermi liquid.
+In the following discussion, we concentrate on the former - the PI of Laudau Fermi liquid.